Papyrus Oxyrhynchus 5101

-Papyrus Oxyrhynchus 5101, designated by 2227 (in the Alfred Ralhfs numbering of Greek Septuagint manuscripts) or P.Oxy.LXXVII 5101 (LDAB 140272) is a manuscript of the Psalms in the Greek Septuagint version, written on papyrus in roll form.
-It has survived in only a few fragments.
-Using the study of comparative writings styles (palaeography), it has been dated to between 50 and 150 CE.
+Papyrus Oxyrhynchus 5101 is a manuscript of the Greek Septuagint Psalms (an ancient translation of the Hebrew Bible Psalms), written on papyrus in roll form.
+It is designated by 2227 in the Alfred Rahlfs numbering of koine Greek Septuagint manuscripts, and P.Oxy.77 (LXXVII) 5101 based on its publication in the Oxyrhynchus Papyri volumes.
+It has survived in a very fragmentary condition.
+Using the study of comparative writings styles (palaeography), it has been dated to the middle of the first - middle of the second century CE.